sanjanatg/DAA_Assignment/EUCLIDEAN_GCD/README.md

    git clone https://github.com/your-username/repository-name.git
    ```
 2. Open the project in an IDE like IntelliJ IDEA or Eclipse.
-3. Compile and run the `MergeSortLinkedListVisualizer.java` for merge sort visualization.
-4. Compile and run `Euclidean_GCD.java` for GCD visualization.
+3. Compile and run `Euclidean_GCD.java` for GCD visualization.

 ## Usage
-### Merge Sort
-- Enter numbers separated by commas.
-- Click "Merge Sort" to start the animation.
-- Watch as the list gets divided and merged in real-time.

 ### Euclidean GCD
 - Enter the number of values.